-While planning the trip, we had quite a struggle on if we’d go to Valparaíso.
-Some reports indicated that, because Valparaíso is a port city and the city has been run down for many years, the safety issue seemed to be worse than those big cities in South America.
+While planning the trip, we were quite struggled if we’d go to Valparaíso.
+Some reports say that, because Valparaíso is a port city and the city has been run down for many years, the safety issue seemed to be worse than those big cities in South America.

 We figured we had to have a guide if we went there.
 Several tripadvisor recommended a local guide named Michael Arnold.
 We got in touch with him through his website and we connected in Skype.
 He reckoned our concern but assured us that it’s a manageable risk and touring the city with a local made it much safer than wandering around on our own.
 It turns out that Michael’s guide made our visit safe, fun, and at the same time, we learned a lot about the city.
 We can’t recommend his service enough.